mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F070RB-Nucleo/Examples/HAL/HAL_TimeBase_RTC_WKUP/readme.txt

 @par Example Description

-This example describes how to customize the HAL time base using RTC wakeup instead of Systick as main source of time base.
-The User push-button will be used to Suspend or Resume tick increment.
+How to customize HAL using RTC wakeup as main source of time base, instead of Systick.

+The User push-button is used to suspend or resume tick increment.

 Each time the button is pressed; an interrupt is generated (EXTI_Line4_15) and in the ISR the uwIncrementState is checked:
   1- If the uwIncrementState = 0: the tick increment is suspended by calling